-the regular tax.

-150% declining balance method, switching to the straight line method for the first tax year it gives a larger deduction, over the property's class life.
-Use the same convention used for the regular tax.
+Property placed in service after 1998.
+For property depreciated for the regular tax using the 200% declining balance method, use the 150% declining balance method, switching to straight line the first tax year it gives a larger deduction, and the same convention and recovery period used for the regular tax.